Question: "Is the Holy Spirit God?"

 Those who challenge the idea that the Holy Spirit is God suggest that the Holy Spirit may simply be an impersonal force of some kind, a source of power controlled by God but not fully a person Himself.
 Others suggest that perhaps the Holy Spirit is just another name for Jesus, in spirit form, apart from His body.

-Neither of these ideas lines up with what the Bible actually says about the Holy Spirit, though.
+These ideas do not line up with what the Bible actually says about the Holy Spirit, though.
 The Bible describes the Holy Spirit as a person who has been present with the Father and the Son since before time began.
 The Spirit is integral to all of the things that God is described as doing in the Bible.

 One of the most convincing statements in the Bible about the Holy Spirit being God is found in Acts 5.
 When Ananias lied about the price of a piece of property, Peter said that Satan had filled Ananias’s heart to “lie to the Holy Spirit” (Acts 5:3) and concluded by saying that Ananias had “lied to God” (verse 4).
-Peter’s words equate the Holy Spirit with God; he spoke as if the Spirit and God were one and the same.
+Peter reveals that the Holy Spirit is God.
+Lying to the Holy Spirit is lying to God.

 Jesus told His disciples that the Holy Spirit, the Helper, was different from Himself.
 The Father would send the Helper, the Spirit of truth, after Christ departed.
-The Spirit would speak through them about Jesus (John 14:25–26; 15:26–27; 16:7–15).
-All three Persons Jesus mentions are God while being distinct from each other within the Trinity.
+The Spirit would speak through the disciples about Jesus (John 14:25–26; 15:26–27; 16:7–15).
+All three Persons Jesus mentions—Father, Son, and Holy Spirit—are God while being distinct from each other within the Trinity.

 The three members of the Trinity show up, together yet distinct, at Jesus’ baptism.
 As Jesus comes up from the water, the Spirit descends on Him like a dove while the voice of the Father is heard from heaven saying that He is pleased with His beloved Son (Mark 1:10–11).